Sandy Munday

 About me

-I will work with you in a non-directive way, helping you to understand yourself better and see yourself from a fresh perspective.
+I work in a non-directive way, helping you to understand yourself better and see yourself from a fresh perspective.
 This can give you space to think differently and make new choices in life.
 We will explore your thoughts and feelings as they come to mind during a session, and come to notice how some of your early experiences and relationships affect your adult life in conscious and unconscious ways.

 Training, qualifications & experience